OSMIHelp/ADA-Guidelines-Employees-Leanpub/manuscript/chapter1.md

 **7. Could an Employer Discriminate Against Me Because of the Information I Provide?**

-The ADA prohibits employers from harassing you because of a mental health condition, and from terminating or taking other adverse actions against you because of a mental health condition.
-Therefore, unless the information you provide shows that you are unable to perform the essential duties of the job <span class="c1 c39">even with a reasonable accommodation, the employer legally cannot take adverse action based on the information.
+The ADA prohibits employers from harassing you because of a mental health condition and from terminating or taking other adverse actions against you because of a mental health condition.
+Therefore, unless the information you provide shows that you are unable to perform the essential duties of the job even with a reasonable accommodation, the employer legally cannot take adverse action based on the information.

 However, employers sometimes discriminate illegally.
-You therefore may wish to discuss with an attorney or other qualified legal professional the risks associated with disclosing the condition (such as potential illegal discrimination), and with not disclosing it (such as not having a reasonable accommodation that may be necessary to do the job).
+You, therefore, may wish to discuss with an attorney, or other qualified legal professional, the risks associated with disclosing the condition (such as potential illegal discrimination) as well as with not disclosing it (such as not having a reasonable accommodation that may be necessary to do the job).

 **8. What Kind of Documentation Would Be Helpful?**

-Employers may require documentation that establishes how your condition limits job performance, and how an accommodation would help to overcome the limitations.
+Employers may require documentation that establishes how your condition limits job performance and how an accommodation would help to overcome the limitations.
 However, you should not simply provide your medical records, because they will likely contain unnecessary information.
 Documentation, such as a note or letter from your doctor, is most likely to help you obtain a reasonable accommodation if it explains, using plain language, the following:

 * __Your doctor's professional qualifications and the nature and length of their relationship with you.__ A brief statement is sufficient.
-* __The nature of your condition.__ Based on their professional judgment, your doctor should state the nature of the your mental health condition, even if you are currently not experiencing symptoms (e.g., because of the use of medication or because the condition is in remission).
-It may be sufficient to state the general type of disorder (e.g., "an anxiety disorder"), or to describe how the condition substantially limits a brain/neurological function or some other major life activity.
+* __The nature of your condition.__ Based on their professional judgment, your doctor should state the nature of your mental health condition, even if you are currently not experiencing symptoms (e.g., because of the use of medication or because the condition is in remission).
+It may be sufficient to state the general type of disorder (e.g., "an anxiety disorder") or to describe how the condition substantially limits a brain/neurological function or some other major life activity.
 * __Your functional limitations in the absence of treatment.__ Describe the extent to which the condition _would_ limit a brain or neurological function, or another major life activity (e.g., concentrating, interacting with others, eating, sleeping, learning, reading, communicating, or thinking), in the absence of therapy, medication, and any other treatment.
 If the symptoms of the condition come and go or are in remission, describe the limitations during an active episode.
 It is sufficient to establish substantial limitation of one major life activity.
 * __The need for a reasonable accommodation.__ Explain how your condition makes changes at work necessary.
 For example, if you need an accommodation to perform a particular job function, you should explain how your symptoms - _as they actually are, with treatment_ - make performing the function more difficult.
 If necessary, provide a description of your job duties. _Limit your discussion to the specific problems that may be helped by a reasonable accommodation.
-Also explain to the employer why you may need an accommodation_ such as a schedule change (e.g., to attend a therapy appointment during the workday) or time off (e.g., to adjust to a new medication, receive treatment, or recover).
+Also, explain to the employer why you may need an accommodation,_ such as a schedule change (e.g., to attend a therapy appointment during the workday) or time off (e.g., to adjust to a new medication, receive treatment, or recover).
 * __Suggested Accommodation(s).__ If you are aware of an effective accommodation, you may suggest it.
 Do not overstate the need for a particular accommodation, in case an alternative is necessary.

 {pagebreak}